CSS Objects

 Space

-object is used to add typographic margins to
+The space object is used to add typographic margins to

 an element.
 This allows you to make non-type elements to sit nicely